Academic Advisors and Study Abroad

 - The study abroad discussion you have with your student typically involves the following:

-- Assess his or her academic progress: how many credits does the student have under his or her belt, when does the student expect to graduate, and what are the remaining requirements on his or her degree plan?
+- Assess their academic progress: how many credits does the student have under their belt, when does the student expect to graduate, and what are the remaining requirements on their degree plan?

 - Determine which of these remaining courses can be taken abroad, i.e., you could generate a list of specific courses or categories of courses which can be replaced by courses from an overseas program.